First Ohio Home Finance, Inc. logo

 First Ohio Home Finance, Inc. Review

 The company offers mortgage financing for home purchases, refinancing, and real estate investment acquisitions.
 They provide assistance with property identification and acquisition for out-of-state investors, positioning themselves as a bridge between local Ohio properties and remote buyers.
-Their service model emphasizes personalized consultation, transparent communication, and streamlined closing timelines.
+Their service model emphasizes personalized consultation, listed communication, and streamlined closing timelines.
 They work with both first-time homebuyers and experienced investment professionals, accommodating various loan structures and borrower profiles.

 Wharton Lending distinguishes itself through direct, hands-on service from the ownership and team leadership.
 Multiple testimonials highlight rapid email response times, closings completed in 3 weeks or faster, and willingness to resolve complications personally.
 They specifically market to out-of-state investors unfamiliar with the Ohio market, leveraging their local relationships with realtors and deep knowledge of central Ohio properties.
 Their team includes staff like Ashley Cross who handle refinancing and customer communication with noted attention to detail.